contentful/forma-36/README.md

 ### Creating new packages

 We use use [Plop](https://plopjs.com/) to create scripts that help you to scaffold new packages.
 In the root of the repo, you can run `yarn generate`.
 Then follow the steps in the CLI.
 Plop will generate the relevant files and add the relevant imports and exports to the main `src/index.ts` file required to make the component available when publishing the library.
+Read more about [contribution to Forma 36](https://v4.f36.contentful.com/contributing).

 ## Development